 While claims of weighted blankets ‘curing’ insomnia and similar conditions are false, it’s true that they have a beneficial effect on your sleep and a positive effect on insomnia.

-A big factor is the two-fold effect that helps you sleep better.
-The first is what I already described – deep touch pressure.
-By making your body release serotonin and reduce stress, you have an easier time falling asleep.
+A big factor is a two-fold effect that helps you sleep better.
+The first is deep touch pressure.
+By helping your body release serotonin and reduce stress, you in turn have an easier time falling asleep.